 You will be alone in the radiotherapy treatment room while the machine moves around you and delivers treatment.
 CCTV on the control desk gives the radiographers a clear view of you and they will be watching you all the time.
 If you feel the need to cough or sneeze the radiographers will tell you beforehand how to let them know this.
 They will switch off the machine and come in immediately.
 You will not feel the treatment and it is important that you stay as still as possible during the treatment process.
+The treatment is normally given from a number of different directions (beams) depending on your individual treatment plan.
 Treatment can take between 30 - 60 minutes.